battre/autocomplete-attribute-explainer/README.md

 > **Proposal:**
 >
+> The set of particles used and supported will differ by country to reflect the
+> addressing customs in individual countries!
+This is a major divergence from
+> the strategy of today’s autocomplete specification.
+>
-> We aim to have a single, predominant hierarchy for each country.
-This
+> We aim to have a single, predominant, documented hierarchy for each country.
-> hierarchy does not need to be the same for every country.
 >
 > We may introduce country-specific nodes for this.